-If you reached this article, chances are you want to deploy your project using a continuous integration like The most common and free tool around is definitely TravisCI.
-This will allow you to handle everything using only Git and automate the upload process to your FTP.
-This is what exactly I’ve done for this theme and the styleguide.
+If you reached this article, chances are you want to deploy your project using a continuous integration on your shared hosting.
+The most common and free tool around is definitely TravisCI.
+This will allow you to handle everything using only Git and automate the upload process to your FTP and is what exactly I’ve done for this WordPress theme and the styleguide.

 In my case I wanted to use my Namecheap hosting service, since I’d already a WP project (this one) using PHP, which meant could not be used Github, plus I wanted to use the subdomain to create parallel projects.